Nextiva / Blog / Marketing & Sales

 1. Price

-Pricing is one of the most obvious reasons for churn.
-According to a joint Adobe and Oxford Economics study, 41% of surveyed individuals reported that their experience with companies’ pricing strategies has worsened over the last few years.
+Pricing is one of the most apparent reasons for churn.
+According to a joint Adobe and Oxford Economics study, 41% of respondents reported that their experience with companies’ pricing strategies has worsened over the past few years.

-This could mean that customers feel prices have increased without a corresponding improvement in value or that pricing has become less transparent, flexible, or competitive.
+This could mean that customers feel prices have increased without a corresponding improvement in value, or that pricing has become less transparent, less flexible, or less competitive.

 2. Product or service dissatisfaction